rust-lang/reference/src/items/enumerations.md

 #### Via `mem::discriminant`

-[`mem::discriminant`] returns an opaque reference to the discriminant of an enum value which can be compared.
+[`std::mem::discriminant`] returns an opaque reference to the discriminant of an enum value which can be compared.
 This cannot be used to get the value of the discriminant.